mateotomas2/nginx-node-letsencrypt-docker/Readme.md

 # How to use

-First of all create a .env file from the base sample and modify with your data
+First of all create a .env file from the base sample and modify with your data.
+I recommend issue the certificate first with LETSENCRYPT_STAGING=1 and later change it to LETSENCRYPT_STAGING=0 to avoid hitting rate limits.

 ```
 cp .env.example .env